 The dial layout is absolutely standard, but, surprisingly, the watch doesn’t look like a carbon copy of another classic model.
 In fact, it takes just a glance to understand that this is yet another member of GP’s evergreen 1966 collection.

 For some reason that I don’t readily understand, the silvered-dial version is equipped with the same white gold leaf-shaped hands.
-Although dressy and elegant, they metal seems to blend into the silver background making it hard to tell time for people with bad eyesight.
+Although dressy and elegant, the metal blends into the silver background making it hard to tell time for people with bad eyesight.

-Girard-Perregaux 1966 Full Calendar in White Gold automatic watch specification
+Girard-Perregaux 1966 Full Calendar in White Gold specification

 Movement: Automatic, caliber PG033M0, 25.94 mm, in-house, Swiss Made